danielloader/kubernetes-sdlc/docs/end-to-end.md

 !!! note

-    In the split responsibility model, it's not for you as a platform engineer to include a `ScaledObject` object with this change request, the goal is to evaluate if KEDA is working as advertised in our cluster environment and as such this allows application teams to craft their own for their own application needs.
+    In the teams isolation model, it's not for you as a platform engineer to include a `ScaledObject` object with this change request, the goal is to evaluate if KEDA is working as advertised in our cluster environment and as such this allows application teams to craft their own for their own application needs.

 ```yaml title="scaler.yaml" linenums="1"
 --8<--- "docs/manifests/scaler.yaml"